-A lump under the chin may be due to swollen lymph nodes, cysts, allergies, and other health issues.
-Swollen lymph nodes are often a sign of a viral or bacterial infection, but swelling can sometimes indicate a more serious condition.
+A lump under the chin can have many causes, such as swollen lymph nodes, cysts, hives, or other conditions.
+Swollen lymph nodes are often a sign of a viral or bacterial infection.

 A lump can appear anywhere in the soft area under the chin and jawline.
 The lump may be large, small, firm, or soft, depending on the cause.
 The surrounding skin may feel tight and tender, or even painful.

 Many conditions can cause a lump to form beneath the chin.
-Accompanying symptoms and the size and shape of the lump will likely differ, depending on the cause.
+These include:

 - ear infections

 If lymph nodes swell but do not get better on their own, speak with a doctor.